BobBuildTool/bob/doc/manual/audit-trail.rst

 Audit trail
 ===========

-For every built artifact Bob records all involved sources and build steps that lead to a particular artifact.
+For every build artifact Bob records all involved sources and build steps that lead to a particular artifact.
 The recorded information contains at least, but not limited to, the following records:

 * state of the recipes,
+* recipe name
-* recipe name, package path,
+* package path,
 * build host/time,
 * environment,
 * dependencies (with their respective audit trail),